mfkiwl/RV32IMF-MicroGT_01/README.md

   * The **MUL/DIV unit** perform multiplication and division.
   * The **FPU** perform all the floating poin operations.
   * The **Load/Store unit** is divided in to:
     * **Store unit**, it waits until all the instructions are correctly committed to make sure that when an exception rise the memory isn't affected.
 The unit does this by storing the values in to a **queue**.
+The queue, sends data to the memory once it recieve the `commit` signal.
     * **Load unit**, simply load values from the memory, it works closely with the **store queue**.
 In fact, before accessing the memory, it checks the values stored in the queue.
   * The **exception detector** monitor the various functional units operations.
   * The **fowarding unit** is controlled directly by the scoreboard.